Pina Pellicer: Career

 The first movie with Pellicer to reach theaters was the Mexican production Macario, released in 1960.
 Pellicer played the wife of the title character opposite Ignacio López Tarso.
 Macario was the first Mexican production to be nominated for the Academy Award for Best Foreign Language Film, but lost out to Ingmar Bergman's The Virgin Spring.
-After Macario, Pellicer appeared in two more Mexican films, Días de Otoño, released in 1963, and Sinful, released in 1965.
+After Macario, Pellicer appeared in two more Mexican films, Días de Otoño, from 1963, and El pecador, released posthumously in 1965.

 During her appearance at the San Sebastián Film Festival, Pellicer met Spanish director Rafael Gil, who cast the actress in the title role in Rogelia, filmed in Asturias and released in 1962.
 In addition to her film work, Pellicer appeared in episodes of the television shows The Fugitive ("Smoke Screen", 1963) and The Alfred Hitchcock Hour ("The Life Work of Juan Diaz", 1964, written by Ray Bradbury), as well as on Mexican television.

+Personal life

+Following her death, the newspaper La Prensa visited the funeral home where her wake was to be held.
+There, they learned, and later reported, that Pellicer had been secretly married to businessman and hotelier Ramón Naves.
+Their marriage lasted only a few months in 1963, as it was said that the artist was unable to adapt to married life, being a woman mostly accustomed to being alone.
+Without giving him any explanation, she divorced, and at the time, only her friend, actor Salomón Laiter, and her sisters, Ana, Taide and Pilar Pellicer, knew about this union.

+According to the book Me and Marlon written by Alice Marchak, Marlon Brando's personal secretary, Pina told the actor that she was a lesbian; the excerpt states:

+"When Pina Pellicer arrived from Mexico, Marlon wined and dined her.
+Then one night while making his midnight stop at my room, he confided that after dinner, he had escorted Pina to her room and made a move on her.
+She had rebuffed him by stating, "Marlon, I'm a lesbian."
+I burst out laughing, and so did he.
+He said it was a first for him.
+So much for seducing his leading lady."

+Pellicer never openly clarified the issue of her orientation, but it is considered one of the reasons why she ended her life, as it was a possible constant with which she used to live in duality due to the closed ideas that Mexico had at the time regarding sexual diversity.